3 Days in Tokyo – Your First Visit to Japan’s Capital

 Imperial Palace

-Begin your second day in Tokyo with a trip to the primary residence of the Emperor of Japan and the center of Japanese imperial power since the Meiji Restoration in 1868, the Imperial Palace.
+Begin your second morning of this 3 day itinerary in Tokyo with a trip to the primary residence of the Emperor of Japan and the center of Japanese imperial power since the Meiji Restoration in 1868, the Imperial Palace.
 Standing on the site of the former Edo Castle, which was the seat of the Tokugawa shogunate, the palace complex includes traditional Japanese buildings and gardens with archeological remnants of past structures.
 Symbolizing Japan’s monarchy— the oldest hereditary monarchy in the world—the inherent security required around the Emperor's residence means most of the palace grounds aren’t open to the public.

 If you end up visiting on a Sunday or Monday, you’ll be as unlucky as we were in our planning, and your access will be limited to the East Gardens where you can enjoy classic Japanese landscape design for free amongst the moats, stone walls, and lush greenery which comprise this famous public green space.
 If you make more thoughtful travel plans than myself and visit any other day of the week, you have the opportunity to join special guided tours of the inner grounds and learn more about the history and significance of this royal site.